 As outlined in AIIB's ESF, the Bank "recognises that protecting and conserving biodiversity, sustainably managing terrestrial and aquatic natural resources and maintaining core ecological functions and services are fundamental to sustainable development.
 The objective of biodiversity conservation and sustainable management of natural resources should be balanced with a commitment to sustainable use of the multiple economic, social and cultural values of biodiversity and natural resources in an optimized manner.
-Through the Projects it finances, the Bank seeks, where applicable, to: (a) avoid adverse impacts on biodiversity and ecosystem services; and (b) assist its Clients in protecting and conserving biodiversity and promoting the sustainable management of living natural resources through the adoption of practices that integrate conservation needs and development priorities."
+Through the Projects it finances, the Bank seeks, where applicable, to: (a) avoid adverse impacts on biodiversity and promoting the sustainable management of living natural resources through the adoption of practices that integrate conservation needs and development priorities."